isEmmanuelOlowe/Mini-Compiler/Mini Compiler.md

 #### Lexical Analysis

-Converts the Logo code to steam of `PROC` tokens.
+Converts the Logo code to stream of `PROC` tokens.
 The `PROC` tokens contain the code which runs  the method with it.
 Each type of logo command shall be made into a type of `Token`.
+This section of code shall also be responsible for the checking for that the logo file has the correct syntax as well.
+The lexer shall also be able to parse a logo file in which all the commands have not been separated by new lines.

 #### Parsing